Salama-Jamal/Chrome-Extension/README.md

 - **localStorage Integration**: Notes are stored in the browser's localStorage under the key `"myNote"`
 - **Data Persistence**: On extension load, the app retrieves previously saved notes from storage
 - **Tab URL Capture**: Uses Chrome's `tabs` API to get the current active tab URL
+- **Firebase Initialization**: `script.js` imports Firebase modules and initializes the database for future sync support
 - **Input Validation**: Only saves non-empty notes (checks `trim()`)
 - **Dynamic Rendering**: Notes are dynamically rendered to the DOM as they're added